jaffarkeikei/CycleBuddy/README.md

 ## Acknowledgments

 - Stellar Foundation for their amazing blockchain platform
+- Bahamut Network for their fast EVM-compatible blockchain
 - EasyA Consensus Hackathon for the opportunity
 - Our early users and community for valuable feedback